cannatag/ldap3/docs/manual/source/tutorial_searches.rst

     >>> for entry in entries:
     >>>     print(entry)

-Entries are returned in a generator, that is better when cyou have very long list of entries or have memory limitation.
+Entries are returned in a generator, that is better when you have very long list of entries or have memory limitation.
 Also it sends the requests to the LDAP server only when entries are consumed in the generator.
 Remember that a generator can be used only one time, so you must elaborate the results in a sequential way.
 If you don't want the entries returned in a generator you can pass the ``generator=False`` parameter to get all the entries in a list.
 In this case all the paged searches are performed by the ``paged_search()``